Netixsol-Innovator-Internship/MashhoodYousafHtmlTask/week1/day2/README.md

 ## Cards Layout Project
 A responsive layout showcasing profile/testimonial cards.
 Built using HTML, CSS, and Flexbox with consistent spacing and design.
 Works smoothly across all screen sizes, with a smooth transition

- heres the cardProject production link:
+ heres the cardProject production link: mashhood-yousaf-cards-project-task.vercel.app